Joint and Several Liability Definition

 Arrange a free consultation with one of our experienced conveyancing executives if you are:

-• Buying with friends or family, so you can protect shares based on the initial and ongoing contributions from each party.
+- Buying with friends or family, to protect shares based on initial and ongoing contributions from each party.

-• Going to invest significant money in unequal shares, into improvements or renovations on the property.
+- Going to invest money in unequal shares, improvements, or renovations on the property.

-• Buying a property with a mortgage, where one or more of the borrowers will not be a legal proprietor.
+- Buying a property with a mortgage, where one or more borrower(s) will not be a legal proprietor.

 Caragh is an excellent writer and copy editor of books, news articles and editorials.
 She has written extensively for SAM for a variety of conveyancing, survey, property law and mortgage-related articles.